hefesto84/000-indiana-jones-desktop-adventures-ripper/README.md

 # Indiana Jones and Desktop Adventures Ripper

-This project has been created to extract all the assets from the game Indiana Jones and Desktop Adventures.
+This project has been created to extract all game assets from Indiana Jones and Desktop Adventures.

-The idea is having this data for anyone interested on do a remake of the original game.
+The idea is to have this data for anyone interested in making a remake of the original game.

 ## Section Status